-The University of Colorado Boulder football team, under the leadership of head coach Deion Sanders, clinched a resounding victory against the University of Arizona Wildcats on October 19, 2024.
+The University of Colorado Boulder football team, the Buffaloes, under the leadership of head coach Deion Sanders, clinched a resounding victory against the University of Arizona Wildcats on October 19, 2024.
 Following the win, Sanders humorously addressed comments made by former President Barack Obama, leading to a light-hearted intersection of sports and politics.

 During a campaign stop in Tucson, Arizona on behalf of Vice President Kamala Harris, Obama spoke about the impending football game between Colorado and Arizona.
 He said to his audience, “As we landed, we saw Colorado’s buses at the airport.
 And I know Colorado’s got a couple of good players.
 But I also know you guys have beaten them twice in a row, so don’t bet against the Wildcats tomorrow.”